The Plum Card® from American Express review

 Bottom lineThe Plum Card® from American Express could be a great card for your business if you struggle with cash flow.
 With this card, you can pay your balance in 60 days if you pay at least 10% of it by the payment due date.
 Plus, you get a 1.5% discount for every payment you make 10 days before the closing date.

-At first glance, the only setback this card has is the annual fee of $250, which is waived for the first year.
-But if you take into account that it lets you delay your payments without paying an APR, which can cost anywhere from 12% to 22% variable, then the money you save may outweigh the annual fee.
+At first glance, the only setback this card has is the annual fee of $250, with a $250 intro annual fee for the first year.
+But if you take into account that it lets you delay your payments without paying an APR, then the money you save may outweigh the annual fee.

 Before you apply, consider other options with our comprehensive guide to business credit cards to find the right one for you.